 - Find out more about the skills needed to perform your preferred management role – and try to objectively assess which of those skills you already have, which need sharpening and which you will have to learn from scratch.

-- Enrol on a part-time or distance-learning management course, preferably one that results in some kind of certificate or qualification.
-Not only will this give you the necessary skills, it will also demonstrate to employers that you are committed to this as a career path - that it's not just a whim.
-And don't think about this in terms of a few weeks' learning - since you're already in full-time work, this additional learning is likely to take a year or more.
+- Enrol on a part-time or distance-learning management course, preferably one that results in a certificate or qualification.
+Not only will this give you the necessary skills, it will also demonstrate to employers that you are committed to this as a career path – that it’s not just a whim.
+And don’t think about this in terms of a few weeks’ learning – since you’re already in full-time work, this additional learning is likely to take a year or more.